-People have just become so busy that the last thing they want to do is bother with having to invite guests over for a meal.
+It seems as though everyone is always so busy these days that the last thing they want to do is invite guests over for a meal.
 But, I wish more people would take on the role of being a hostess or host more often.

 I feel like we are losing so much of the charm of what life is all about.
 Enjoying moments together with the people that matter most in our lives.
 There’s nothing better than sitting around the table with a homecooked meal.
 Whether it be for breakfast, brunch, lunch, dinner, or even around a coffee table.

 I know that entertaining can be rather stressful, too!
 That’s why I wanted to write this simple guide in the hopes that it will inspire you to bring some of that nostalgic charm into your home to warm not only your heart but the hearts of family and friends.

 I’ve hosted so many different get-togethers in the last twenty-one years and I’ve learned a lot along the way.
 Mostly through my BIG mistakes.
 I’ve become quite adept at figuring out what NOT to do when hosting a party!

 Let’s dive into the first tip. . .